CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 1) Command to be executed inside pod: chmod -R 777  /opt/cast_extend_proxy

-To use extend-proxy, prepare an kubernetes serivce with external IP.
+To use extend-proxy, prepare a kubernetes serivce with external IP.
 And for security that should control under a DNS with SSL cerf.
 ```